RSIP-Vision/medio/README.md

 Orientation: LAS
 Original orientation: LAS
 ```
-A MetaData object has also the method `metadata.is_right_handed_ornt` which checks for a right handed orientation,
+The MetaData method `metadata.is_right_handed_ornt()` checks for a right handed orientation according to the determinant
-according to the determinant of the direction matrix of the affine (`metadata.affine.direction`).
-This method can be
+of the direction matrix (`metadata.affine.direction`).
+This method can be useful before saving a dicom file or series,
-useful before saving a dicom file or series, which should have a right-handed orientation.
+which should have a right-handed orientation.

 #### Orientation
 The orientation of a 3d image is string of length 3 which is derived from its affine and coordinate system (the
 convention).
 It denotes along which physical axis we move when we increase a single index out of `i, j, k` in the
 expression `np_image[i, j, k]`.

-'RAS' in itk:
+For example, 'RAS' orientation in itk:
 - Right to left, Anterior to posterior, Superior to inferior

 'RAS' in nib - also 'RAS+':